-My research focuses on control strategies for groups of robots and other distributed systems.
-Evolved biological systems reliably work in random, unstructured, and fluctuating environments, often with a baffling lack of detailed information, planning, and communication.
-Their approach seems to focus on self-organization, managing noise created by many interacting components, and using reactive behaviors as feedback to adapt their strategies.
-Can we engineer robots with similarly fault tolerant behavior?
+My research focuses on design and control strategies for systems that operate with uncertainty.
+Evolved biological systems reliably work in random, unstructured, and fluctuating environments, and often do so with a baffling lack of global information, planning, and communication.
+Their approaches seems to focus on self-organization, managing noise created by many interacting components, and using distributed reactive behaviors as feedback to adapt their strategies.
+Can we build systems with similarly robust behavior?

-Currently, I am applying these biological guiding principles to robotic construction, specifically, termite inspired construction algorithms that can cope with unstructured uncertain terrain and disturbances by exploiting a combination of reactive behaviors and compliant construction materials.
-Previously, my thesis work focused on tuning local behaviors to reliably achieve predictable global behavior from unreliable or stochastic components.
+Currently, I am applying these biological guiding principles to robotic construction, specifically, termite inspired construction algorithms that cope with unstructured terrain and disturbances by exploiting a combination of reactive behaviors and compliant construction materials.
+My thesis work focused on tuning local behaviors to reliably achieve predictable global behavior from unreliable or stochastic components.
 I have built and worked with several robotic test-beds to develop, refine, and test these control strategies.

 The Factory Floor Testbed is an experiment to explore scalable, robust, multi robot construction hardware and algorithms.
 It consists of modular robots that can build arbitrary lattice structures from two types of raw materials.
 The hardware is built by the (ModLab) at the University of Pennsylvania.
 My role in the project is the design of models and robust construction algorithms for the testbed.